 Which is great!
 It feels great to not have to go out there and prospect for every single new client.
 Referrals are also a mark of a satisfied client who loves your work (so, good for you, if you’re already getting some!).

-But a single question can make the difference between you doing so-so work for a new client, and work that’s crazy effective and makes that new client rave about you to all of their other business-owning friend.
+But a single question can make the difference between you doing so-so work for a new client, and work that’s crazy effective and makes that new client rave about you to all of their other business-owning friends.

 It seems simple, but bear with me for a second.